 Note: Estimated revenue forgone is from the Committee Report when the legislation was enacted.
-176

 The "Adams Morgan Hotel Real Property Tax Abatement Act of 2010" provides a 20-year property tax abatement to aid in the initial financing of the Adams Morgan Hotel development.
 The Adams Morgan Hotel, now called the Line Hotel, required the renovation of the First Church of Christ, Scientist building, a parking lot and the former City Paper building, respectively located in Square 2560 on Lots 872, 875, and 127.
-The hotel is a 10 story, five-star hotel, with 220 rooms, 1,600 sq. ft. health club, 160-space underground garage, and 32,000 sq. ft. of restaurant, bar and event space.^{177, 178}
+The hotel is a 10 story, five-star hotel, with 220 rooms, 1,600 sq. ft. health club, 160-space underground garage, and 32,000 sq. ft. of restaurant, bar and event space.

 The legislation abates the Adams Morgan Hotel project from real property taxation to preserve, and restore the First Church of Christ, Scientist building.
 The First Church of Christ, Scientist building is 100 years old and served as a morgue for the Knickerbocker Theatre collapse in 1922.
 According to the Economic Development Finance Office's testimony on the bill enacting the original tax abatement, the OCFO requested an independent evaluation of the Adams Morgan Hotel Project which found that "given current market conditions it could be difficult for [the] project to attract significant private investment in the absence of additional financial support."
-179
+180

 The tax abatement is to begin the after the hotel certificate of occupancy is issued and is not to exceed \$46 million in aggregate over 20 years.
-The conditions of the tax abatement include: the employment of District residents, a minimum of 342 construction full-time equivalent employees
+The conditions of the tax abatement include: the employment of District residents, a minimum of 342 construction full-time equivalent employees to work at least 51 percent of construction hours; have at least 51 percent of the hotel's permanent https://dc.curbed.com/2018/1/5/16850628/line-dc-hotel-sydell-group.

-176 Council of the District of Columbia Committee on Finance and revenue Committee Report on Bill 18-969, "The Adams Morgan Hotel Real Property Tax Abatement Act of 2010."
-177 Ibid.
+&lt;sup>177 Council of the District of Columbia Committee on Finance and revenue Committee Report on Bill 18-969, "The Adams Morgan Hotel Real Property Tax Abatement Act of 2010."

+Ibid.